 A Quick Comparison

-- When you create a Function it appears in the worksheet function list for the current workbook
+- if public, will appear in the worksheet function list for the current workbook.

 Function: How to Return Values